Future of PC game? What is it? What should we expect?

 In practice, it takes a bit to get used to, but it does work.
 We tried Civilisation V, using the right trackpad as a mouse cursor.
 It feels intuitive, helped greatly by the comprehensive haptic sensor array beneath the trackpad, which provides little blips of tactic feedback, aping the friction you feel as you whizz a mouse over a surface.

-As for shooters, during our demo, we got to try to Cause 3, streaming from another PC but set up for Steam Controller compatibility.
+As for shooters, during our demo, we got to try Cause 3, streaming from another PC but set up for Steam Controller compatibility.
 Here, the analog stick handles movement, while the right touchpad is used for aiming, which is incredibly accurate and very sensitive.
-We spent a lot of time firing wildly around the screen, which can be dangerous when your character has a rocket launcher and is standing on top of a flying aircraft.
-Again, though, everything can be tweaked and customized, and dedicated gamers will likely find their way to tune the system.
+We spent a lot of time firing wildly around the screen, which can be dangerous when your character has a rocket launcher standing on top of a flying aircraft.
+Again, everything can be tweaked and customized, and dedicated gamers will likely find their way to tune the system.

 And like the PS4 controller, Valve has also added motion detection as a gyroscope for extra versatility.
 “We’ve found a lot of our hardcore FPS players are starting to map that to mouse input,” says Walker.
 “The gyro feeds mouse input in, and the right pad generates mouse input as well, and the controller synthesizes those two data before it sends them to the game.
 So with something like Counter-Strike, where you care about him a lot, you use your right pad for large-scale movement, turns, etc., fine, and your gyroscope for the first purpose on top of that.
 This was not something we expected, it’s not what the design was for, but they’re finding that mix of large scale and stunning movement is working for them”.

-The demo unit that’s gone out to most news sites is the top-end Alienware Steam Machine with an Intel Core i7 CPU.
+The demo unit that’s been shown on most news sites is the top-end Alienware Steam Machine with an Intel Core i7 CPU.
 Most people find that more demanding titles, such as Bioshock: Infinite, are limited to 1920×1080 resolution and medium graphics settings, but they can handle 45-60 frames-per-second fairly well.
 This compares favorably with the current generation of consoles.
 However, while Xbox One and PlayStation 4 owners can be fairly sure that publishers will support their machines for up to seven years, Steam Machine buyers may find PC titles moving out of their range in less than half that time.
 Although many components are upgradeable on the consoles, the GPUs look fixed and irreplaceable.

 For now, the machines look beautiful, and they work well.
 The UI is functional and intuitive, and the controller is fascinating.
 But is this the living room PC to end all living room PCs?
 If the target market is current Steam users (and there are 125 million of them) who want a way to play their games on the living room sofa, those may or may not buy a Steam Machine rather than a cheaper small-form computer that they can update easily steam Link would let them stream their PC games to their TV over a LAN, with smooth 1080p 60fps visuals.
 If those possibilities cover a majority of PC gamers, then who else is Steam Machine for?
 If the system is not a console killer, it’s unclear who will adopt it.